Frequently Asked Questions¶

 Why? - Cleaner signals with less noise - Easier to learn signal patterns - More time to make decisions - Higher reliability

-Timeframe guidelines: - Beginners: Daily or 4H - Intermediate: 1H to Daily - Advanced: 15m to 4H for scalping - Swing traders: Daily to Weekly
+Timeframe guidelines: - Beginners: Daily or 4H - Intermediate: 1H to Daily - Advanced: 15m to 4H for scalping - Multi-day users: Daily to Weekly

 Any timeframe can be used, but starting higher and working down as confidence increases is a common progression.